Open topic with navigation

 To enable cross-origin access to resources such as workflows or a geometry service.

 For accessing resources such as workflows and geometry services, using a proxy page is an alternative to cross-origin resource sharing (CORS).
-If you need to support legacy Internet Explorer browsers, note that Internet Explorer 8 and Internet Explorer 9 do not fully support CORS, so a proxy page would be required for cross-origin access.

 To enable cross-origin access when the viewer is deployed to a different domain than Essentials, use cross-origin resource sharing.
 For more information, see Set Up Cross-Origin Resource Sharing (CORS).